hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/05h-HTMLForms.md

   With `<input type="color">`, it is possible (on browsers that support it) to offer a restricted set of color choices.
 How do we achieve this?

   a.
 It is not possible, as this input field pops up the color chooser widget of the native operating system.<br/>
   b.
-By using a datalist element associated to the input field.<br/>
+By using a `datalist` element associated to the input field.<br/>
   c.
 By using the color attribute.<br/>

-  Ans: <br/>
+  Ans: b<br/>
-  Explanation:
+  Explanation: On browsers that support it, using a `<datalist>` with some `<option>` elements inside, it is possible to restrict the choice of colors and also to simplify the user interface, as explained in section 5.4.2 of the course.